keithpotz/neighborhood_map/readme.md

-#${1:Neighborhood Map Project!}

-TODO: This is the Udacity Project Neighborhood Map!
+This is the Udacity Project Neighborhood Map!

-##What is this?
+## What is this?
 This is a single app neighborhood map project for Grand Junction Colorado.
 This will show awesome nightlife and food in Grand Junction!

-## How to use!
-1. Fork it
-2. Open index.html in your favorite browser.
+## Folder's included here

+* **css/**: The css folder contains a style.css file which you may or may not need to edit
+* **images/**: The images folder contains the png image files, which are used when displaying the marker icons.
+The images for the matkers are going to be loaded from this folder.
+* **js/**: This also contains the view folder which is a representation of all the views for the project
+* **index.html**: opening index.html should load the map
+* **README.md**: Contains a description of the project and attributions

 ##What was Used